Post date: Dec 14, 2015 8:51:28 PM

 A good friend asked [on WhatsApp]- “I feel like I have super illusory bias.
 Is it normal? btw, I am super addicted to psychology these days.
 This cognitive thing is super fun"

-"Don’t worry, you are not alone.
-It’s perfectly normal.
-And Cognitive thing is super fun because without burning many brain cells you get a feel of how this world works.
-You get very simple explanations of complicated situations and why people are the way they are.
+"Don't worry; you are not alone.
+It's perfectly normal.
+And Cognitive thing is super fun because without burning many brain cells, you get a feel of how this world works.
+You get straightforward explanations of complicated situations and why people are the way they are.
 What can be more fun than that?
-These theories exist because we actually are that way, most of us.
-Otherwise these theories won't exist in first place!
+These theories exist because we are that way, most of us.
+Otherwise, these theories won't exist in the first place!
 So if you find yourself as one of the human beings there is nothing to worry, we are supposed to be like that."
 I tried my best to look like an expert :)

 “Make sense! achcha, do you think reading too much psychology makes a person pshyco? a little weird?
 I feel most people who study psychology behaves a little odd"